 So I would tell people, especially those who will find themselves in more unconventional spaces, we need healers and pastors and artists and therapists working in lots of different contexts.
 And it may not always look like the textbook.
 That doesn’t mean you’re not being faithful to live out your calling well.

-Part of what we’re exploring this month is inspired by Barbara Brown Taylor’s language of your “altar in the world,” and the idea that our work in the world is a form of worship.
+Part of what we’re exploring is inspired by Barbara Brown Taylor’s language of your “altar in the world,” and the idea that our work in the world is a form of worship.
 Do you want to say anything about that?

 Oh, I really like that.
 I was just reading Romans 12, and I love Paul’s language of living faithfully to what you’ve been gifted—and that’s going to look different for each person in different seasons, based on different giftings—just be faithful to bring those gifts to the world in such a way that it is like a living sacrifice.
 I think we’re really scared of that word, sacrifice.
 And rightfully so—there’s been some theological and spiritual abuse that has used a word like sacrifice to maintain oppressive structures of power that are actually anti-Gospel.
 However, when we give of ourselves in a way that actually leads unto life, I think that’s that living sacrifice that Paul calls us to.